ESF Academic Catalog

 Application Process

-Students seeking financial aid for summer enrollment should submit a completed Summer Financial Aid Application to the Financial Aid Office by the listed deadline and must have a valid FAFSA (Free Application for Federal Student Aid) on file.
+Students seeking financial aid for summer enrollment should complete a Summer Financial Aid Application (available in the Financial Aid Office in Bray Hall) by the listed deadline and must have a valid FAFSA (Free Application for Federal Student Aid) on file.
 Please do not e-mail any personal information.
 Applications should be delivered in-person, mailed, faxed, or uploaded with the document exchange function available from the financial aid section of the MyESF portal (student accounts only).

 Notification of Eligibility

 Students will be notified of eligibility for federal aid sources with an amended financial aid package.
 Notifications of amendments are sent electronically to campus e-mail addresses and are viewable through the MyESF student portal.
-It is important that students view aid packages from both crossover aid years (2022-2023 and 2023-2024), if available, as aid for the summer may be awarded in both years.
 Students who are not eligible for federal aid will be notified either electronically or in writing.
 Students seeking funds from alternative student loans are responsible for working directly with the lender they have chosen.

 Disbursement of Funds